|THE CONFERENCE WILL TAKE PLACE ONLINE ON SEPTEMBER 23 & 24, 2021

 Prof. Elisabetta Magnaghi

-Prof. Charl de Villiers
+Professor Charl de Villiers

-Prof. Stéphane Trébucq
+Professor Stéphane Trébucq

 EIASM is proud to announce the EIASM 16th Interdisciplinary Conference on “Intangibles and Intellectual Capital – Non-Financial and Integrated Reporting, Governance, and Value Creation" in collaboration with the Faculty of Management, Economy and Sciences of the Catholic University of Lille.
-The event will be held on 14-15 September 2020 in Lille (France).
-(Please note that it is the first time that it will take place on Monday and Tuesday.)

 This Conference is intended to continue its long-standing role in creating a forum for academic exchange on theoretical and empirical, qualitative and quantitative research in the area of Intangibles and Intellectual Capital widely conceived.
 Indeed, the measurement, reporting and management of Intangibles and Intellectual Capital at a micro, meso and macro level is becoming a focal topic for the theory and practice of various disciplines (accounting, valuation, marketing, organisation behaviour, strategy, non-financial reporting, investor relations, human resource, sustainability, etc.).